julienlevasseur/Profiler/README.md

 ### The profile definition

-If you want to set env vars or cloud profiles, you can create as many profile files as you want into the `profilerFolder`.
+If you want to set env vars or profiles, you can create as many profile files as you want into the `profilerFolder`.

 > **Note**
 >